liborty/random/README.md

     let ri = Rnum::newi64();
     let ru8 = Rnum::newu8();
 ```
-Then we can generate the random numbers of the appropriate type with generic `rannum()`, or alternatively random numbers within a specified range with `rannum_in(min,max)`, as follows:
+Then we apply generic methods to these variables to generate the required random numbers of the appropriate type(s).
+For example:

 ```rust
     println!("Four types in ranges: {}, {}, {}, {}",